Japanese occupation of West Sumatra: Economic turmoil

 As Japan's military power began to decline from the first half of 1944, the impact on the local population in occupied territories in Sumatra became increasingly severe.
 One of the most significant factors exacerbating the situation was the Japanese military authorities' decision to increase the money supply without any backing by real assets.
 This policy led to severe inflation, drastically reducing the purchasing power of the local population.
+Takao Fusayama later described the situation as ‘distressing’, noting that imports of goods from Japan which had been cut off by Allied forces, further worsening inflation.
 Tanabe, a military man, often sought Yano Kenzo's opinion because he himself was "dissatisfied with the military reports and policies issued by the Military Government Headquarters."
 In addition to "being very interested in policies concerning the indigenous people."
-Tanabe’s reliance on Yano was so pronounced that the Gunseikanbu attempted to distance him from Yano, but these efforts were ultimately unsuccessful.
+Tanabe's overeliance on Yano was so pronounced that the Gunseikanbu (Military Administration) attempted to distance Tanabe away from Yano, but these efforts were ultimately unsuccessful.
 The potential devastation wrought by this monetary policy caused Governor Yano to strongly protest against its impact on the local people.
 And so, mounting economic pressure led to Yano Kenzo to resign in protest.